Remembering who you really are...

 FALLING OFF THE CLIFF

 Extremely well-made.
 Rugged.
 Durable.
 Comfortable.
-From the Grand Tetons to the Himalayas, Vasque had enjoyed a longtime reputation for being essential footwear among outdoor lovers and adventurers.
-But in recent years, sales had begun to slide - a function of a marketplace that had exploded with consumer demand, new competitors, and a variety of knock-off SKUs.
+From the Grand Tetons to the Himalayas, Vasque has enjoyed a longtime reputation for being essential footwear among outdoor lovers and adventurers.
+But sales have begun to slide - a function of a marketplace that has exploded with consumer demand, new competitors, and a variety of knock-off SKUs.

-There was a deeper problem, too.
-By the early-to-mid 2000s, even Vasque’s most loyal and vocal fans - outdoor adventurers - had started defecting from the brand.
+There is a deeper problem, too.
+Recently, even Vasque’s most loyal and vocal fans - outdoor adventurers - have been defecting from the brand.

-I was asked to be the marketing team's eyes and ears, to discover and fix what had gone wrong.
+I am asked to be the marketing team's eyes and ears, to discover and fix what has gone wrong.

 PROBLEM #1: PROSPERITY = CATEGORY FRACTURE

-At one time, Vasque was considered professional grade - one of the top mountain footwear brands in the world.
-In fact, Vasque's high price often served as the principal barrier between off-the-street posers and those high-country adventurers.
+At one time, Vasque is considered professional grade - one of the top mountain footwear brands in the world.
+In fact, Vasque's high price often serves as the principal barrier between off-the-street posers and those high-country adventurers.

-In the early 2000s, however, rapid growth in consumer wealth changed all that.
+Rapid growth in consumer wealth changes all that.

-Soon, "professional grade" became a popular fashion niche for people who rarely set foot in a local city park, much less spent time hiking a tectonic fault line or climbing in the dead zone of a stratospheric mountain.
-To be fair, the brand didn't actively pursue these casual consumers.
-But Vasque didn't reject them either (Hey...sales are sales, right?).
-As a result, the brand's mystique and mountain-cred eroded quickly when Vasque boots started showing up on the feet of suburban housewives, teenagers, fashionistas, rappers, and urban lumberjack wannabes.
+Soon, "professional grade" becomes a popular fashion niche for people who rarely set foot in a local city park, much less spend time hiking a tectonic fault line or climbing in the dead zone of a stratospheric mountain.
+To be fair, the brand doesn't actively pursue these casual consumers.
+But Vasque doesn't reject them either (Hey...sales are sales, right?).
+As a result, the brand's mystique and mountain-cred erodes quickly when Vasque boots start showing up on the feet of suburban housewives, teenagers, fashionistas, rappers, and urban lumberjack wannabes.

 PROBLEM #2: SACRIFICING VOLUME FOR POPULARITY